jamesec/jamesec.github.io/o/hippo.md

 ## My comments
 As I understand it, the idea is to be authentic with yourself or another person.

-In the context of the movie, the unspoken message could be: it just happened—she broke the marriage agreement with you, and you have to accept it.
+In the context of the movie, the unspoken message could be:
+It just happened—she broke the (marriage) agreement with you, and you have to accept it.

 ## References
 - [Along Came Polly (1/8) Best Movie Quote - Story of ze Hippo (2004) - YouTube](https://youtube.com/watch?v=h4LkkLpRjH8)